 Your ZZ plant is unlikely to encounter many issues with pests or diseases.
 Here are a few rare problems you may notice:

-- Aphids: Yellow marks may be a sign that aphids have infested your plant.
+- Aphids: Yellow marks may indicate that aphids have infested your plant.
 This pest is attracted to the ZZ plant’s sap.
-You can use a mild soap on the leaves to remove these creatures if they infest your plant.
+You can use mild soap on the leaves to remove these creatures if they infest your plant.

 - Spider mites: If you notice a spiderweb material developing around your ZZ plant’s leaves, spider mites may have infested the plant.
 Take the ZZ away from other houseplants and use an insecticide to eliminate the infestation.